Ten hidden gems of Shetland

 7) Fethaland, Northmavine

 At the farthest north point of the mainland, Fethaland is a bit of a hike to reach.
 However the walk is well worth undertaking.
 Here you will find two rocky beaches and the remains of what was once Shetland’s largest and busiest Haaf fishing station.
 You can find more info about Haaf fishing and Fethaland here.

 To protect the south entrance to Lerwick Harbour in 1918, a Mk VII six-inch calibre breech-loading naval gun was installed at the Bard Head on the Bard of Bressay.
 You can also find a hoisting gallow for supplies, and an underground magazine for storing ammunition here.
 There’s a similar gun on the northern end of the island also.
 Both are well worth a visit!

 The Knab is a south pointing ness in Lerwick, next to the town’s cemetary.
 When visiting the Knab, you’ll get a fabulous view of Bressay and the shipping coming in and out of Lerwick harbour.
 Below the Knab is a Torpedo tube platform which formed part of Lerwick harbour’s WW2 defences.

 10) Muness Castle, Unst

-Muness Castle is the most northerly castle in the UK and was built for Laurence Bruce by Andrew Crawford, who built Scalloway Castle.
-It is a stunning building, located on the island of Unst, though it was attacked and burned by a band of privateers in 1627.
+Muness Castle is the most northerly castle in the UK.
+It was built for Laurence Bruce by Andrew Crawford, who built Scalloway Castle.
+Located on the island of Unst, it is a stunning building though it was attacked and burned by a band of privateers in 1627.
 It is free to visit and torches are provided to help with exploring the dark passageways and rooms.